Biography of Gladys Sayle, founder of Ellerslie Girls' school in Great Malvern

 Agnes Isabella Willis Sayle

-Agnes, the youngest (1899 - 1992) became a teacher and missionary like her older sisters.
+Agnes, the youngest (1899 - 1992) became a teacher and missionary like her sister, Iris.
 Passenger lists record Agnes arriving at Cardiff in 1950 from Pakistan via Bombay and giving her home address as Ellerslie, Great Malvern.
 Also on the motor vessel Egidia was another missionary Laetitia Gertrude Marriott (1903 - 1990) daughter of Brigadier General John Marriott CBE DSO MVO (1861 - 1953).

 MV Egidia, built 1945 at Port Glasgow, was a 9,952 ton cargo-passenger ship with only 12 single cabins.